-Sagicor Group Jamaica Limited ("Sagicor") is considered a related party of the Company due to its ownership of our ordinary shares by its affiliated entities and representation on our Board of Directors.
-We pay Sagicor for insurance coverage for some of our Jamaica properties.
+Sagicor Financial Corporation Limited and its affiliated entities (collectively "Sagicor") is considered a related party due to its ownership of our ordinary shares and representation on our Board of Directors.
+We pay Sagicor for employee insurance coverage at one of our Jamaica properties.
 Sagicor is also a part owner of the Jewel Grande Montego Bay Resort & Spa and compensates us as manager of the property.